jtk5aw/random-image-site/DEVELOPMENT.md

 npx sst secret set <secret-name> < <local-secret-file-name>

+## Mobile

+For some reasong sometimes you have to change the objectversion from 70 to 53 for stuff to compile

+:shrug: I have literally zero clue why and haven't been able to look into what the problem is.
+But sometimes it just gets autoupdated back to 70 and that just breaks stuff

 ## Share extension

 Making the share extension required downloading xcode, opening the project in xcode, setting up signing capabilitites and then adding a target that is the share extension.